 URGO provides research opportunities for Augsburg undergraduate students year-round.
 Student researchers work directly with faculty mentors as they gain important analytic, technical, and writing skills.
 In an increasingly competitive job market and graduate admissions pool, these transferable skills are highly valuable.
-URGO offers a 10-week Summer Research Program as well as research grants throughout the academic year for students who wish to further their study outside the classroom.
+URGO offers an 11-week Summer Research Program as well as research grants throughout the academic year for students who wish to further their study outside the classroom.
 Students from all disciplines are invited to participate, and past projects have ranged from biology lab work to theater performance.
 All final projects are presented at the Augsburg Zyzzogeton Research Symposium in the spring.

-URGO Summer Research Program
+URGO Summer Research Program (200 or 400 hours)

-URGO Summer Research Assistantships
+URGO Summer Research Assistantships (100 hours)

 URGO also provides funding for students to work for a professor as a research assistant on an ongoing research project.
-This is a 100-hour commitment over the course of the summer and comes with a $1,000 stipend.
+This is a 100-hour commitment over the course of the summer and comes with a $1,500 stipend.
 This is an excellent opportunity to try out research for the first time or focus on a specific aspect of a research project.